 Germany's center of biotechnology

 North Rhine-Westphalia lies in the heart of Europe and is the most populous and densely settled of the 16 federal states of Germany.
-Its major metropolitan areas are the Ruhr region (5.2 million residents) and the Rhineland (3.5 million residents).
-42% of Germany's overall sales in the biotechnology sector are generated by 71 biotechnology companies that employ 3,400 people.
+Its major metropolitan area is the Rhine-Ruhr region (9.9 million residents).
+44.4% of Germany's overall sales in the biotechnology sector are generated by 95 biotechnology companies that employ more than 4,300 people.
 The majority of biotechnology patent applications in Europe originates from North Rhine-Westphalia.
 North Rhine-Westphalia has helped biotechnology develop into an important innovative economic sector in Germany in recent years.
-360 life science companies including 86 firms that successfully focus on biotechnology have made the state a leading center of innovation in Europe.
+443 life science companies including 95 firms that successfully focus on biotechnology have made the state a leading center of innovation in Europe.
 Numerous small and medium-size companies that have also achieved success on the international stage call North Rhine-Westphalia their home, along with a robust globally active chemical and pharmaceutical industry.
-In addition to a first-class environment for biotech science offered by 50 institutions of higher learning and nonuniversity research facilities, there are more than 55 technology centers in North Rhine-Westphalia that serve as incubators for startup companies with links to universities, companies and investors.
+In addition to a first-class environment for biotech science offered by 59 institutions of higher learning and non-university research facilities, there are more than 65 technology centers in North Rhine-Westphalia that serve as incubators for startup companies with links to universities, companies and investors.

 BIO.NRW Cluster Biotechnology North Rhine-Westphalia